-Students who have passed Legal Theory 2 and who achieve a result of 40% or more for the component semester course(s) failed may rewrite the course(s) failed, either in January/February of the next year in order to obtain an LLB credit, provided that no special examination will be set for this purpose.
+Students who have passed Legal Theory 2 and who achieve a result of 40% or more for the component semester course(s) failed may rewrite the course(s) failed, either in January/February of the next year or during a subsequent examination session in order to pass the course for LLB purposes, provided that no special examination will be set for this purpose.
 This is provided for in by Rule G.20.1.4.
-Only students in registered for Legal Theory 3 may write exams in terms of this rule and must register for the component course in terms of this rule at the beginning of the academic year in which they intend to write the examination for the course.
+Only students in registered for Legal Theory 3 or for a qualification in another faculty may write exams in terms of this rule.
+Students must register for the component course in terms of this rule at the beginning of the academic year in which they intend to write the examination for the course.
 The coursework component will not be included in calculating the final result.